Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Recent Rise in Demand and Value

-In recent years, the demand for palladium has surged, primarily driven by the automotive industry’s need for catalytic converters.
-This increased demand and limited supply have significantly elevated its market value and importance in the global metal market.
+In recent years, the demand for palladium rose, primarily driven by the automotive industry’s need for catalytic converters.
+This increased demand and limited supply have uplifted its market value and importance in the global metal market.

 chrome metal